hermlon/diafilm/README.md

 ## Libraries used

-Diacrop is a Qt Application written in Python using PySide6.
+Diafilm is a Qt Application written in Python using PySide6.
 Further dependencies are OpenCV2, pydub and superqt.

 ## How the "next slide" detection works